MinhMPA/academic-cv/index.md

 Research fellow at Leinweber Center for Theoretical Physics, Department of Physics, LSA College, University of Michigan

-## Broad Research Interest
+## Research Interest

-Large-scale Structure, or Cosmic Microwave Background, or both
+Large-scale Structure, or Cosmic Microwave Background, or both.

 ## Expertise

-Field-level, forward-model of galaxy clustering and galaxy instrinsic shape alignment; kinematic Sunyaev-Zel'dovich effect; growth of structure
+Field-level, forward-model of galaxy clustering and galaxy instrinsic shape alignment; kinematic Sunyaev-Zel'dovich effect; growth of structure; sampling methods for Bayesian inference.

 ## Education